Portlethen Moss: History

 Further to the east of Portlethen Moss lie three original coastal fishing villages: Findon, Portlethen Village and Downies.
-In the period 1960 to 2005, Portlethen has developed as a dormitory town to Aberdeen and a location for retail superstores.
+In the period from 1960 to 2005, Portlethen has developed as a dormitory town to Aberdeen and a location for retail superstores.

 Conservation status

 The Portlethen Moss is a recognised nature preserve by the Scottish Wildlife Trust (with designation PLM076) and the Aberdeenshire Council.
 While peat cutting was conducted in prehistoric and Middle Ages times, there has been no harvesting of peat in the modern era.
-There is some ongoing loss of moss habitat from cattle grazing, but the most significant threat is from ongoing land development pressure; in fact, half of the Portlethen Moss has been lost to urban (low density) land development by the town of Portlethen during the period 1985 to 2005.
+There is some ongoing loss of moss habitat from cattle grazing, but the most significant threat is from ongoing land development pressure; in fact, half of the Portlethen Moss has been lost to urban (low-density) land development by the town of Portlethen during the period 1985 to 2005.
 Trampling is considered an insignificant threat due to the small animal or human presence in the existing nature reserve area; furthermore, cattle grazing, while ongoing, is deemed a much lesser current threat than population expansion pressure.
 Enrichment (addition of grazing animal manure) is not a major issue due to the low density of animals.
-As a net result damage to the primordial moss is considered extensive and widespread by the Scottish Wildlife Trust.
+As a net result, damage to the primordial moss is considered extensive and widespread by the Scottish Wildlife Trust.
 The raised bog habitat of the Portlethen Moss is also protected by the United Kingdom Biodiversity Action Plan.

 Topography and meteorology

 Portlethen Moss is considered a raised bog, because its general situation is on higher ground, at the edge of the Mounth, a coastal mountain spur of the Grampian Mountains overlooking the North Sea.
 There are rock outcrops and strewn boulders relict from the glacial age at this site.
 Elevations within the Portlethen Moss range from approximately 35 to 60 metres above sea level.
 Formation of this moss has occurred due to extensive sets of depressions in the underlying rock formations of Old Red Sandstone.
 The entire water composition of the bog thus has been provided by precipitation with no source of surface runoff, since the topography reduces to lower elevations in every direction.
-Due to the high winds, moderate precipitation and cool temperatures that generally prevail, conditions are favourable for formation of an acid bog, since water stagnates, but eventually evaporates with ensuing acidity enhancement of decaying organic matter.
+Due to the high winds, moderate precipitation and cool temperatures that generally prevail, conditions are favourable for the formation of an acid bog, since water stagnates, but eventually evaporates with ensuing acidity enhancement of decaying organic matter.
 There was virtually no drainage outlet in prehistoric times, and little drainage even in modern times.